 But, I couldn’t just add some cardamom and call it a day; that wouldn’t be right.
 I changed up the ingredients a bit, tested out a new starch, added some other flavors and decided a complimentary garnish was in order.
 It’s citrus season, and coming up on Valentine’s Day, so blood oranges seemed like the perfect companion to this dessert.
 Not only did I candy them, turning them into sticky, delectable, orange gummies; I also used their zest in the Crème for a subtle citrus undertone.

-So, you have a couple of textures within this treat: smooth and thick custard-y Crème, the quintessential crunchy sugar brûlée, and the soft but chewy candied blood orange slice.
+So, you have a couple of textures within this Cardamom Crème Brûlée: smooth and thick custard-y Crème, the quintessential crunchy sugar brûlée, and the soft but chewy candied blood orange slice.
 If that doesn’t get you drooling, you may need to get your pulse checked, or go look at some chocolate desserts.

 You’re probably thinking, “I don’t have the time to put in the effort for this dessert”.
 You couldn’t be more wrong.
-Aside from the setting time, you spend 5 minutes prepping and 25 minutes cooking, most of that being pretty idle.
-Many people have had success with the first recipe that I created, and this one is just as easy.
+Aside from the setting time, you spend 5 minutes prepping and maybe 10 minutes cooking.
+Many people have had success with the first recipe that I created, and this one is even easier!

 One thing that I really tried to showcase with the step-by-step photos that tripped a couple of people up last time, was how thick you need the crème to be when it is heated in the pan.
 You want it to be gravy-like, but very smooth; dip a spoon into it and it should coat it with a thick layer then slowly drip off.
 Hopefully that helps!